Table of Contents

 Conductive hearing loss happens when sound can’t be conducted through your outer and middle ear to reach your inner ear.

-We’ve all had those visitors we try to pause at the front door or in the hallway rather than allowing them into the living room.
+We’ve all had those visitors we try to pause at the front door or hallway rather than allow them into the living room.
 With conductive hearing loss, your ears behave a bit like this, trapping sound before it can reach your inner ear.

-As a result, loud sounds might be muffled, and soft sounds might be tough to hear.
-It’s a bit like standing behind your front door while trying to have a conversation with someone at the bottom of the stairwell.
+As a result, loud sounds are muffled, and soft sounds might be hard to hear.
+It’s a bit like trying to hear someone talking on the other side of a wall.

 - Something stuck in your ear, like impacted ear wax or a foreign object.